 Do you think that you have progressed as a filmmaker?
-I mean, if you were to make that film again, now in 2016, would you do it exactly the same?
+I mean, if you were to make that film again, now in 2016, would you do the exact same thing?

 Is there anyone in particular who influenced you as far as your style is concerned?

-It’s difficult to say who influenced me – to me, it’s more like who inspired me.
+It’s difficult to say who influenced me—to me, it’s more like who inspired me.
 When I see a good movie that gives me a lot of pleasure, joy and a lot of energy, it gives me the courage to make movies.
-Some of my heroes are Yasujirō Ozu, Stanley Kubrick and Kenji Mizoguchi, and they really don’t have much in common.
+Some of my heroes are Yasujirō Ozu, Stanley Kubrick, and Kenji Mizoguchi, and they don’t have much in common.
 But they fed me with their movies and their enthusiasm.
 I also like Robert Bresson, Terrence Malick, and quite a number of people who are or have been working in American cinema as well.
-John Huston, Fritz Lang – I like his American period – or F.W.
+John Huston, Fritz Lang—I like his American period—or F.W.
 Murnau when he was working in America and made “Sunrise: A Song of Two Humans” for example.
 Great movies.
-And all those people didn’t have anything in common as well, but they all formed my sensibility and thanks to them, I have been making movies for the past few decades.
+And all those people didn’t have anything in common as well, but they all formed my sensibility, and thanks to them, I have been making movies for the past few decades.

-Suppose an American producer would call you and ask if you would be interested to do an American remake of one of your films.
-Let’s say a remake of “Eternity” and you could have Jennifer Lawrence and Nicole Kidman in your cast.
+Suppose an American producer would call you and ask if you would be interested in doing an American remake of one of your films.
+Let’s say a remake of “Eternity,” and you could have Jennifer Lawrence and Nicole Kidman in your cast.
 What would you say?

-I’d say that I would love to make a movie in America, but not “Eternity,” because I have done it already.
-I would prefer a film based on another story, and yet, you could make an entirely different film with basically the same language of cinema as in “Eternity.”
+I’d say that I would love to make a movie in America, but not “Eternity” because I have done it already.
+I prefer a film based on another story, and yet, you could make an entirely different film with basically the same language of cinema as in “Eternity.”